Sergiy Stakhovsky: 2012: First Olympics

 Stakhovsky represented Ukraine at the 2012 Summer Olympics, losing in the first round of the men's singles to Lleyton Hewitt.

 2013: First top-10 win over Roger Federer and Wimbledon third round

-He got his first top-10 win when he defeated seven-time winner and defending champion Roger Federer at Wimbledon in four sets in the second round, 6–7 (5), 7–6 (5), 7–5, 7–6 (5) to give Federer his earliest Grand Slam defeat since the 2003 French Open.
-This ended Federer's run of 36 consecutive Grand Slams where he had reached at least the quarterfinals.
-Stakhovsky was ranked 116 at the time, and Federer was ranked 3.
+He got his first top-10 win when he defeated seven-time winner and defending champion Roger Federer at Wimbledon in four sets in the second round, to give Federer his earliest Grand Slam defeat since the 2003 French Open.
+This ended Federer's run of 36 consecutive Grand Slam events where he had reached at least the quarterfinals.
+Stakhovsky was ranked 116 at the time, and Federer was ranked No. 3.
 Stakhovsky subsequently lost to Jürgen Melzer in the third round, going down in four sets.

 2022: Retirement

 After his first round qualifying loss to J. J. Wolf at the Australian Open, Stakhovsky announced his retirement from professional tennis after 19 years.

 Return to Ukraine

 During the 2022 Russian invasion of Ukraine, Stakhovsky returned to Ukraine on 27 February to help defend the country, joining the Ukrainian Army.
 At the beginning of the war Stakhovsky joined a unit of the special forces of Ukraine.
-In February 2023 he took part in the Battle of Bakhmut.
+In February 2023, he took part in the Battle of Bakhmut.

 In Ukraine, Stakhovsky was interviewed by Australian journalist Sarah Ferguson for Four Corners.
 Armed and in uniform, he explained that he was fighting to protect his two young sons who lived in Hungary only 300 km from the border of Ukraine.
 He believes that if (Russian President) Putin is not stopped in Ukraine, that he would continue further into Europe.